Call of Duty: Black Ops 7: Marketing

 Activision and Microsoft released a cinematic trailer for Black Ops 7 during the 2025 Xbox Games Showcase event on June 8, and revealed the game's title and story premise; On the same day, Variety shared initial details about the game's cast, including the respective casting of Milo Ventimiglia and Kiernan Shipka as David Mason and Emma Kagan, as well as Michael Rooker's reprisal of his Black Ops II role as Mike Harper.
 Later in the same month, a teaser was uploaded to the "Cordis Die" YouTube channel, which was used in 2012 to promote Black Ops II.
 In August, Activision unveiled several live-action teaser trailers featuring the Guild, as well as a viral website for the company.
 In addition, sponsored articles covering the Guild were published by Forbes and Wired.

 The first full reveal for Black Ops 7 took place on August 19, at Gamescom, where developers from Treyarch and Raven shared details on the campaign, narrative, and the "Endgame" activity; a 17-minute "Direct" presentation—containing information about the multiplayer and Zombies modes, as well as additional details on the game's campaign and progression systems—was released alongside the reveal.
 An accompanying blog post by Activision also stated that select Black Ops 6 content, such as weapons and character skins, would "carry forward" to Black Ops 7.
-These plans were canceled on August 26 due to community sentiment that Black Ops 6s skin selection, which features crossovers with several media franchises, including Squid Game, Teenage Mutant Ninja Turtles, and Beavis and Butt-Head, had drifted from Call of Dutys visual identity; this was amended on September 10, when Treyarch revealed that a set of four Zombies-specific character skins—unlocked via completing Black Ops 6s main quests—as well as a skin for the operator Samuels, unlocked by reaching Prestige rank 1000 in Black Ops 6, will be available to use in Black Ops 7.
+These plans were canceled on August 26 due to community sentiment that Black Ops 6s skin selection, which features crossovers with several media franchises, including Squid Game, Teenage Mutant Ninja Turtles, and Beavis and Butt-Head, had drifted from Call of Dutys visual identity; this was amended on September 10, when Treyarch revealed that a set of four Zombies-specific character skins—unlocked via completing Black Ops 6s main quests—as well as a skin for the operator Samuels, unlocked by reaching Prestige rank 1000 in Black Ops 6, would be available to use in Black Ops 7.

 Live gameplay footage of Black Ops 7s multiplayer and Zombies modes was presented at the 2025 Call of Duty: Next event on September 30; ahead of the event, Activision and Treyarch released trailers and blog posts for both modes on September 22 and September 24, respectively.